Cpt-Hook/Game-of-Life/README.md

 # Game-of-Life
-Conway's Game of Life in JavaFX
+Conway's Game of Life in JavaFX.

-Single/double threaded 3d and 2d versions
+Single/multi threaded 3d and 2d versions.